Business Process Framework (eTOM)

 The Business Process Framework is an operating model framework for telecom service providers in the telecommunications industry.
-The model describes the required business processes of service providers, and defines key elements and how they should interact.
+The model describes the required business processes of service providers and defines key elements and how they should interact.

 The Business Process Framework (eTOM) is a standard maintained by the TM Forum, an association for service providers and their suppliers in the telecommunications and entertainment industries.

 History

-The development of the business process standardization for telecom service providers started with the founding of the TM Forum in 1988.
+The development of business process standardization for telecom service providers started with the founding of the TM Forum in 1988.
 The initial goal was to facilitate the creation of 'interoperable network management products'.
 The first approved standard was the 'OSI/NM Forum Protocol Specification,' an extension of OSI protocols developed since the late 1970s.

 The direct development towards the Business Process Framework (eTOM), as Brenner (2007) explained, was "the Telecom Operation Map (TOM) was first published in 2001.
 The goal of TOM was the creation of an industry-owned framework of business processes, including the definition of a common enterprise-independent terminology for service management.
 It was also supposed to serve as a basis for discussing the scope of information management necessary for the execution of the processes.
 The result of this latter effort has meanwhile spawned its own TMF document family, the Shared Information and Data Model (SID).

 The Telecom Operation Map (TOM) was extended in 2001 to eTOM, an acronym for Enhanced Telecom Operations Map.
-The process model eTOm was renamed "Enhanced Telecom Operations Map (eTOM)," and in 2013 to "Business Process Framework (eTOM)."
+The process model eTOm was renamed "Enhanced Telecom Operations Map (eTOM)" and in 2013 to "Business Process Framework (eTOM)."

 There have been many versions of eTOM.
 Version 14 was published in May 2014.
-It also has been developed into a component of NGOSS, which has been renamed Frameworx.
+It has also been developed into a component of NGOSS, which has been renamed Frameworx.